-The Samsung Galaxy S9 is two things: first, it’s a very impressive smartphone, and likely to be one of the best in 2018.
+The Samsung Galaxy S9 is two things: first, it’s a very impressive smartphone, and one of the best in 2018.
 Second, it’s a disappointing upgrade over the Samsung Galaxy S8.

 The reason it can be both these things at once is that the Galaxy S8 was a brilliant phone, marred only by the biometric issues that made it hard to actually unlock the handset.
 In solving those issues Samsung has righted a big wrong from 2017, but beyond that there isn't really much that impresses.

-And that's important, as the Galaxy S8 is still going to be on sale for a lower price, thus making it a tempting alternative for those thinking of getting the new Samsung phone.
+And that's important, as the Galaxy S8 is still on sale for a lower price, thus making it a tempting alternative for those thinking of getting the new Samsung phone.